NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 Next, we can stack the rasters together to create a brick.

+# Kyla - we can skip this step here IF we don't need the dtm, dsm.

     # for simplicity later let's stack these rasters together
     # do we need the dtm dsm??